mikealsim/sim-normals/README.md

 # sim-normals
-natural looking normal maps from photos
+natural looking normal maps from photos based on a photoshop script I create in 2008

-This is based on a photoshop filter I create around 2009 The photos should have diffuse lighting and without significant color contrast, shadows will show as depressions.
+The input photos should have diffuse lighting and without significant color contrast, shadows will show as depressions.
 This will use the value information in an image to create a normal map from a single image.

 This creats a naturaly looking normal map by using pyrimids.
 You can select the size of detail you extract from the image by setting the min_detail and max_detail parameters.